flybywiresim/docs/docs/fbw-a32nx/feature-guides/fixinfo.md

 ### VOR Intercept in SID

-In this scenario we have a departure on 36R in KMC= (Orlando) with the ORLANDO 4 DEPARTURE SID (ORLA4).
-This departure expects ATC to assign a headings after departure to intercept the filed and assigned route.
+In this scenario we have a departure on 36R in KMCO (Orlando) with the ORLANDO 4 DEPARTURE SID (ORLA4).
+This departure expects ATC to assign headings after departure to intercept the filed/assigned route.

 ![KMCO OLRA4 SID](../assets/fixinfo/navigraph-kmco-orla4.png "KMCO OLRA4 SID")
 <br/><sub>*Copyright © 2021 Navigraph / Jeppesen<br/>